Applications open Dec 5 and close Jan 7

 - Facial and physical expression

-Attendance at the first audition class will help to familiarize students with the types of movements which will be used in the second audition class.
+Attendance at the first audition class will help to familiarize students with the exercises which will be used in the second audition class.
 The audition panel will divide students into smaller groups for the second part of the audition.

-The candidate should report to the room indicated for the Large Group Dance class at least 20 minutes before the time indicated and check in with the Dance teacher there.
+Candidates should report to Studio A for both audition classes at least 20 minutes before the time indicated and check in with one of the dance teachers.

 The candidates will also be asked to improvise a short group movement sequence to provided music.
 During the improvisation, the panel will be looking for: